sourcefrog/conserve/doc/design.md

 Write/write concurrency
 -----------------------

-Dura is supposed to be run with just one process writing to destination archive at any time, obviously just from one source.
+Conserve is supposed to be run with just one process writing to destination archive at any time, obviously just from one source.
 It is basically up to the user to configure the clients so this happens: to make sure that only one logical machine tries to write to one archive, and that only one backup process runs on that machine